Firearms regulation in the United Kingdom: 1600–1714

-The 1662 Act for ordering the Forces in the several Counties of the Kingdom enabled and authorized by warrant, local government personnel, to search for and seize all arms in the custody or possession of any person of persons whom the government judged dangerous to the peace of the kingdom.
+The Militia Act 1662 (14 Cha.
+2. c.
+3), entitled An Act for ordering the Forces in the several Counties of this Kingdom, passed shortly after the Restoration, enabled and authorised, by warrant, local government personnel to search for and seize all arms in the custody or possession of any person or persons whom the government judged dangerous to the peace of the kingdom.
 It prohibited the search of rural houses during the night hours.
 It made it lawful in case of resistance to enter by force.
 Furthermore, it allowed for the restoration of seized arms.